 Figure 3.2.1.a.
-Summary of marine indicators from 1998-2017 (Peterson et al 2017a).
+Summary of marine indicators from 1998-2018.
 The top block is basin-wide climate indices, the second block is specific physical oceanographic indicators, and the third block is biological indicators.
-Numbers inside each block are rank value of that indicator across all years with one being the best and 20 the worst.
+Numbers inside each block are rank value of that indicator across all years with one being the best and 21 the worst.
 It is color-coded to reflect ocean conditions for salmon growth and survival; Color coding is green for values in the lower 1/3, yellow for values in the middle 1/3, and red for values in the highest 1/3.
 The bottom block is indicators not included in the mean ranks.
+Source: NWFSC.